-A high ankle sprain is caused by an inversion or dorsiflexion trauma to the syndesmosis, usually resulting from a sudden twisting, turning or cutting motion while a person is running or jumping.
+A high ankle sprain is caused by an external rotation and/or dorsiflexion (foot bending toward the shin) trauma to the ankle, usually resulting from a sudden twisting, turning or cutting motion while a person is running, jumping or falling.
 They are most common in athletes who play high-impact running sports like football, soccer, basketball and lacrosse.

 High ankle sprains do not typically cause a great degree of swelling or bruising.
 This can be frustrating to athletes and coaches, because a high ankle sprain generally does not “look that bad.”
 For this reason, many people can be unaware of how severely they have injured themselves and may not rest and rehabilitate as necessary for complete healing.